|

 With fall quickly approaching and our first day of homeschooling under our belt.
 I have slowly begun transitioning into cold weather mode.
 Although not exactly ready to bust out the warm sweaters, I am looking forward to baking days on rainy afternoons.

 This week I am stocking up the vanilla extract as it is a staple in our house during these months.
 I wanted to share this simple process here with you.
 As not only are the baking months just around the corner.
-This tutorial for How to Make Vanilla Extract shows you how to make batches of vanilla extract.
-Which is a lovely homemade gift during the holiday season.
+This tutorial for how to make vanilla extract will show you exactly how to make batches of vanilla extract right at home.

-Truth be told I opt to make this as it is quite expensive when purchasing the organic pure vanilla extract.
-It often comes in a tiny bottle we sparingly use however, when you make your own, you will find yourself adding it to everything.
+Truth be told I opt to make my own vanilla extract as it is quite expensive when purchasing the organic pure vanilla extract at the grocery store.
+In the past, we’d buy a bottle which usually comes in a tiny amount we would sparingly use.
+However, when you make your own, you will find yourself adding it to everything!

-Having learned how to make this and surely you will see how simple it is.
-You will for sure ask yourself why didn’t you start doing this sooner.
-I know I did.
+Once you make it, you will likely ask yourself why you didn’t do it sooner.
+It is such a simple process.
 I will warn you that the cure time for this is about 4 months so it is not a quick process.
 However, with each batch, you can make an entire year’s worth.
 You can even time it out so you stock up when halfway through your batches so you never run out.

 Why I Love This Method